truar/developer-blog/content/articles/developer-tools-for-cloud-run.md

    -jar PATH_TO_JAR_FILE
 ```

-Then, when running your Cloud Run service, you need to provide environment variables to complete the Debugger agent setup.
+Then, when running your Cloud Run service, you need to provide environment variables to complete the Debugger agent setup:
 ```shell script
 JAVA_TOOL_OPTIONS=-agentpath:/opt/cdbg/cdbg_java_agent.so
 ```